Teaching in Russia - FAQ

 Yes!
 When you arrive to Russia, you will be greeted at the airport by one of your new teaching colleagues.
 We will escort you to the pre-arranged accommodation and provide you with a welcome package, complete with phone and transportation cards, maps as well as local school and lifestyle information.
 After you have had a chance to catch your breath, we will provide you with a thorough orientation, so you will have all the information you need to start your new journey of teaching in Russia with EF.

 Upon arrival, you will either enter an apartment that was pre-arranged by your school, or you will be accompanied to a hotel, which EF will provide.
 If your accommodation is not yet decided, EF will put you up in a hotel for your first 10 days while we help you look for an apartment.
 Not to worry, our teachers have the final say on where they live and how they live (alone or sharing), and we will help you every step of the way.
 Apartment contracts are negotiable and EF will help you pay for any agency fees.
-If you want internet and cable TV, we can help you with that too.
+If you want Internet and cable TV, we can help you find that too.

 In what kind of environment will I be teaching?

 In one word - modern.
-To help you with your teaching, all EF schools have well-equipped classrooms with full internet access and the latest in educational technology.
+To help you with your teaching, all EF schools have well-equipped classrooms with full Internet access and the latest in educational technology.
 The teachers' rooms are fully outfitted with personal desktop computers and a full library of supplemental teaching materials.
 In addition, EF has its own branded series of textbooks and computer-based learning series designed by our team of academic experts.

 I don't speak Russian; is teaching in Russia for me?